Skip to main content

 From CLI

-Use the check-unused-code command to get a list of the unused declarations.
+Use the check-unused-code command to get a list of the unused declarations and declarations that are used only in your tests.

 Unused code